audunnhrafn/Botnet/README.md

 -- <b>SENDMSG <"GOUPID"> <"MESSAGE"></b> - Send a message to the group ID given with the message given.
 - **LISTSERVERS** - Lists servers connected to your server.

+#### About the pictures
+Please note that the attached pictures refer to CLIENT comands to the server, they are screenshot of wireshark data from Client to Server.